bwl21/zupfnoter/30_sources/DD_Zupfnoter/DD_zupfnoter.md

 Before preparing a release, everything that should go to this release shall be committed to the develop branch.

-* start new release
+* Gitflow: Start new release
-* remove ".dev" from version src/version.rb
+* admus t version
 * perform all the builds
 	`rake build`
+	`rake deploy`
-* finish the release
+* Gitflow: finish the release
-* switch back to the develpment branch
+* switch back to the development branch
 * bump version in src/version.rb, add ".dev"

 # building the desktop app